 Our new building has been designed in an effort to make our museum and visitor centre accessible to all, to provide much-needed room to celebrate our historical and indigenous roots and to provide an attraction that will serve Harrison Hot Springs for years to come.

 “Accessibility takes into consideration the many different ways people experience their community and the world around them.
 Ensuring spaces are accessible, safe and inclusive means that people of all abilities can fully participate and engage in the places where they live, learn, work and play.
 By focusing on accessibility and inclusivity at a gold-level standard in the design and construction of a new facility, the Harrison Visitor Information Centre & Sasquatch Museum will lead the way in ensuring visitors feel welcomed and can immerse themselves in the history, artifacts and lore of this beautiful region.”
 Rick Hansen, Founder, Rick Hansen Foundation

 Tourism Harrison is working with local companies Precision Building Design and Kurts Construction to create a building that pays homage to Harrison’s indigenous and historical roots while creating a building that is functional for the future and accessible to all.
 We particularly noted during COVID the limitations of our current building, given the small space and poor ventilation we could only let in one or two visitors at a time and sadly wheelchairs could not gain access to our museum and struggled with our washroom.
 Our new building is aiming for gold status following the Rick Hansen Foundation’s guidelines for accessibility to ensure all can access the building and enjoy the museum.
 The building is expected to be completed in October of 2023.
 Please note that the landscaping in this depiction is preliminary.
-The intention is to leave the current garden intact to the extent possible